openshift/origin/docs/proposals/central-segmented-registry.md

               name: docker-registry
           status: {}

 An Endpoint object created in the "default" project namespace on each cluster.
-In this example, the test cluster will reference the test registry instance in the central registry cluster.
+In this example, the test OpenShift cluster references the test registry instance in the central registry cluster.

         kind: Endpoints
         apiVersion: v1